fran6p/creality_k1_fw/_binaries/README.md

 *Note*, these are only the binaries, you need to setup configfiles or similar yourself obviously.
 If in doubt, read the official documentations.

 # How where they made?
 Cross compiling using [buildroot](https://buildroot.org/) and the .config provided above.
+They are statically linked against uclibc, not stripped, debug_info untouched.
+Compile yours differently if needed.

 # How to do it yourself?
 Grab a copy of buildroot, unpack it somewhere, place the .config in it, run `make menuconfig` and make changes as needed, run `make` and finally export the binaries.